South Africa's rand firm, focus on Fed meeting

 "Tomorrow's FOMC (Federal Open Market Committee) rate decision is what everyone will be waiting for and so I guess there will be quite a lot of water treading whilst one eye will be kept on the headlines ticker," Warrick Butler, chief trader at Standard Bank, wrote in a note.

-Traders also expected risk appetite to be kept in check by the Russia-Ukraine crisis.
+Traders also expected risk appetite to be kept in check by the Russia-Ukraine crisis, and a retreat in recent commodity price highs.

 ((Olivia.Kumwenda@thomsonreuters.com; +27 10 346 1084;))